xmos/lib_ethernet/doc/rst/lib_ethernet.rst

     Hence the total port bit-count may not always match the required device pin count.

 .. note::
-    The SMI configuration API is a function call and so uses no dedicated threads.
-It blocks until the last bit of the transaction is complete.
+    The SMI configuration API allows the SMI task to be ``distributed`` which means, when placed on the same tile as the client (e.g. PHY management task), read and write API calls will be turned into function calls by the compiler.
+Consequently it doesn't normally require a dedicated xCORE thread.
+The read and write API calls always block until the last bit of the SMI transaction is complete.

 |newpage|